 Battery voltage: 400 V [Same as the KillaJoule].

 Frame: Chrome-moly steel tubes, laser cut by Mulcahy Engineering, welded by Axis Industrial.
 [Same as the KillaJoule]

-Bodywork: Combination of aluminum sheet metal (for single curved surfaces) and 3D printed and/or composite parts (for complex curved surfaces).
+Bodywork: Combination of aluminum sheet metal (for single curved surfaces) and 3D printed and composite parts (for complex curved surfaces).
 [Similar to the KillaJoule, but more 3D printed parts expected].

-Wheels: Non-pnematic wheels, currently under development.
+Wheels: “KiWheel” non-pnematic wheels.
+You can read more about them here.
 Goodyear pneumatic LSR tires as Plan B and for initial testing.

 Front suspension: Springer-style front suspension.
 [Same as KillaJoule].
 Suspension components from Öhlins.